7 Signs You’re Pregnant

 It wasn’t until someone told me I was pregnant that I began thinking about some of the odd things going on with my body.
 Even then, I didn’t feel pregnant.

 But my 2nd experience was completely different!
-In fact, I’m pretty sure I felt the moment I conceived my baby, but that’s a whole other story.
+In fact, I’m pretty sure I felt the moment of implantation, but that’s a whole other story.

 The purpose of this post isn’t about me though.
 I want to help you understand the signs that you may be pregnant.
 Plus, things to think about before jumping to the conclusion that you’re pregnant because these signs can be symptoms of other things going on.

 Am I pregnant?
 Sometimes it's easy to spot the signs of pregnancy.
-These are the 7 common signs you're pregnant and need to start prenatal appointments.
+These are the 7 common signs that you are pregnant and need to start prenatal appointments.

 How Early Do Pregnancy Symptoms Start?